- It is now almost three weeks since 22-year-old Mahsa Amini died after being arrested by the Iranian morality police on September 16.

 Activist groups now report at least seven deaths as protests spread like wildfire across the country.

-The Iranian media and government officials issue remarkably muted and underwhelming responses to Mahsa Amini’s death and the escalating crisis unfolding in the streets.
-News stations only report one death so far; that of a police assistant who died as a result of injuries inflicted by violent protesters.
+Iranian news stations only report one death so far; that of a police assistant who died as a result of injuries inflicted by protesters.

 The UN High Commissioner for Human Rights, Nada al-Nashif, expresses alarm at Mahsa Amini’s death, condemning the moral police’s escalating violence against Iranian women.